 Goodwill represents the excess of the purchase price over the fair value of net identifiable assets acquired in business combinations.
 For the purpose of presenting and measuring for the impairment of goodwill, the Company has two reporting units: one that produces and markets infant and toddler bedding, blankets and accessories and another that produces and markets infant and toddler bibs, toys and disposable products.
-The goodwill of the Company's reporting units at July 3, 2022 and April 3, 2022 amounted to \$30.0 million, which is reflected in the accompanying condensed consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$7.1 million.
+The Company's reporting units have recognized goodwill as of October 2, 2022 and April 3, 2022 of \$30.0 million, which is reflected in the accompanying condensed consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$7.1 million.